jyoon061992/CS4700_Movie_Slug/Scenes/Levels/readme.txt

-This is where you put levels.
+This is where you put level scenes.